 Disadvantages of polyester are that it is not breathable and it is sometimes shiny which can be unflattering.

 Polyester is used a lot as part of a cotton mix because it extends the life of the cotton fibres.

 Polyamide / Nylon

-Nylon, the trademark name of a kind of polyamide is used a lot in the making of activewear because of its elasticity and resilience.
+Nylon is the trademark name of a kind of polyamide.
+It's used a lot in the making of activewear because of its elasticity and resilience.
 It is not environmentally friendly and is prone to static electricity.

 Polyamide fabrics are easy to care for and new technologies have made them more breathable.